kneitinger/dotfiles/README.md

 #dotfiles

 ## Installation
-To install, simply run `install.sh` which creates soft links from the relevant files in this repo to your home folder, and then builds the i3 config file.
+To install, simply run `install.sh` which creates symbolic links from the relevant files in this repo to your home folder, and then builds the i3 config file.
+Using symbolic links means that you don't have to change your file habits at all.
+Your `.bashrc` appears to be exactly where you would expect it, yet is seamlessly tracked in the dotfiles repo.
 Warning: the first time it is ran, it will overwrite any existing files in $HOME if they have the same name as any file in this repo.
 After the first run, `install.sh` is non=destructive and can be safely ran at any time.